 Maikel Alendy, M.B.A.
 (Florida International University)

 Maikel Alendy is currently a Lead Instructional Designer with FIU Online.
 Maikel has extremely diverse professional and academic experiences with degrees from the University of Florida and Florida International University in the fields of neuroscience, cultural anthropology, healthcare, and business.
 His main research interests and publications are in health, retirement, biomedicine, cardiovascular molecular biology, and aging.
-He teaches the fully online course IDH3034/3035: Digital Fairytale merging social movements, disruptive technologies, and business trends with a dash of neuropsychology.
-He is also the instructor for the hybrid course IDH3034/3035: Power of Play, where students examine the importance of play throughout their lifetime and partner with Sweetwater Elementary to design games for k-5 students.
+He teaches the fully online course Digital Fairytale, merging social movements, disruptive technologies, and business trends with a dash of neuropsychology.
+He is also the instructor for the hybrid course Power of Play, in which students examine the importance of play throughout their lifetimes and partner with Sweetwater Elementary to design games for K-5 students.
 Maikel currently serves as the online experience consultant for FIU’s Honors College.

 Daniel Alvarez, M.A., M.T.S.
 (Harvard University)